QuanticPotato/supertux-nspire/README.md

    - Adapt the game (e.g. the game and the menus) to fit the small screen of the calculator (that has a resolution of 240x320 pixels).

+To build and launch the game, refer to the file INSTALL.

 STORY
 =====